-Regular-track students are required to complete an internship of at least eight weeks in a museum or related organization during the summer between their first and second years in residence.
+All students are required to complete an internship of between eight and twelve weeks in a museum or related organization during the summer between their first and second years in residence.
 Interns undertake and complete a special project approved by the host museum and the Program, and make periodic reports on their experience.
-Students are responsible for finding their own internships, although the Program assists by informing them about opportunities.
+Students are responsible for finding their own internships, although the Program assists by informing them about opportunities and recommending alumni contacts.
 The Program reserves the right to reject any student-arranged internship.
 The overall internship program is coordinated by the Program, but individual interns are supervised by museum professionals at the host institution.
-Internships are funded 100% by the host institution, which should pay the student \$1,200-\$1,600 per month for full-time work or approximately \$8.00-\$10.00 per hour depending on the economy and cost of living in a given area.
+Internships are generally funded 100% by the host institution, which should pay the student \$12.00 - \$15.00 per hour depending on the economy and cost of living in a given area.
+If a student elects an unpaid internship in an urban area, which has a significant public component, some funding may be available through CGP's Rural/Urban Partnership.
 Students pay tuition for the internship at the rate of one (1) semester hour.